Stegnerd/vgtracker/README.md

 - [ ] look into making the theme composable more stream lined/pinia?
 - [ ] more unit test coverage
 - [ ] keyboard short cuts (vueUse?)
+- [ ] migrating syncing logic to pinia with eventing to show incremental updates that way we can navigate to another page and still show progress

 ### v1